juixer/Brand-Shop-Client-Side/README.md

 Link: https://tech-buddy-7d305.web.app/

 - P.S : if items and brand ad slider not showing probably net issues.
 Please reload the page or wait to load the page.
+Dark mode is based on window dark mode. if one click dark mode toggle no change please press twice. thank you